 In August 2018, I went on my first surf trip to the Islamic nation of Brunei Darussalam which is located in Borneo Island.
 I don’t know if it was due to the summer southerly monsoon, but there were waves around the waist every day.
 We were lucky to get some waves at this time of the year.
 The waves were almost fast dumper beach break and the seawater felt slippery to touch, as it is in an oil-producing country.
 Getting a good grip on the surfboard was difficult as it was slippery even with the deck grip attached to the board.

 The local Bruneian surfing culture was already present, with dozens of local surfers.
 The local surfers, both caucasians and Bruneians, all made me feel welcome.
 I am grateful for the hospitality.

 Thanks to a local guide, I was able to get to know some of the deeper aspects of the country of Brunei in a short period of time.
 I was most shocked by this unique country, which is so different from Japan, during my time abroad.

 Summary of Brunei in my perspective

-- The percentage of Islamic practitioners in Brunei is the highest in the world.
-It felt as if almost everyone there are Muslims.
+- The percentage of Muslims living in the country is one of the highest in the world.
+It felt like almost everyone was Muslim.

 - The overall personality is very close to the Japanese.
 The people are kind.